Are you a Private Equity or a Venture Capital firm that has finalized the asset with a huge manufacturing base? Then read on….

 Cost Optimization Studies

 Material Cost: Material costs most often are the highest cost bucket for a factory.
 There is some raw material fed at the beginning of the production line and there is output in terms of finished product at the other end.
-All the material that is lost in between is the dollars lost.
-In process industries, this is also referred as material yield.
-Finding out the potential to reduce this waste is guaranteed to give future direct bottom-line benefits.
+Process industries refer to material lost during production as material yield loss.
+Teams identify opportunities to reduce this waste to ensure future direct bottom-line benefits.

 Inventory Cost: In some industry cost of inventory is huge.
 If inventory turns are not monitored carefully, it leads to working capital being tied up in inventory.
 Finding out if A, B, C classifications are there and if there are inventory standards for each classification can be a starting point.
 In case there are standards, a quick audit of some A class materials will show potential of releasing stuck working capital back to P&L.